BIOP/bigdataviewer-bioformats/README.md

 * Signed pixels values are not supported (yet)

 ## Usage in fiji:
-* Bdv-bioformats is shipped with the bdv-playground update site : https://biop.epfl.ch/Fiji-Bdv-Playground/
+* Bdv-bioformats is shipped with the [Bigdataviewer-Playground](https://imagej.github.io/plugins/bdv/playground) update site.

 # List of commands